NASP Practice Model 10 Domains

 Foundations of School Psychological Service Delivery

 Domain 8: Diversity in Development and Learning-School psychologists have knowledge of individual differences, abilities, disabilities, and other diverse student characteristics; principles and research related to diversity factors for children, families, and schools, including factors related to culture, context, and individual and role difference; and evidence-based strategies to enhance services and address potential influences related to diversity.
 School psychologists provide professional services that promote effective functioning for individuals, families, and schools with diverse characteristics, cultures, and backgrounds and across multiple contexts.
-Understanding and respect for diversity in development and learning, and advocacy for social justice, are foundations for all aspects of service delivery.
+Understanding and recognizing equitable practices for diverse student populations in development and learning, and advocacy for social justice, are foundations for all aspects of service delivery.
 Examples of professional practices include:

 - Addressing individual differences, strengths, backgrounds, and needs in the design, implementation, and evaluation of all services.

-- Using a problem-solving framework for addressing the needs of English language learners.
+- Using a strengths-based approach for addressing the needs of English language learners.